jonathan-s/django-sockpuppet/docs/reflexes.md

 # Reflexes

-Server side reflexes inherit from `sockpuppet.Reflex`.
+Server-side Reflexes inherit from `sockpuppet.Reflex`.
 They hold logic responsible for performing operations like writing to your backend data stores.
 Reflexes are not concerned with rendering because rendering is delegated to the Rails controller or Django view and action that originally rendered the page.

 ## Glossary

-* Sockpuppet: the name of this project, which has a JS websocket client and a django based server component, which is based on django-channels.
+* Sockpuppet: The name of this project, which has a JS websocket client and a Django-based server component, which is based on `django-channels`.
-* Stimulus: an incredibly simple yet powerful JS framework by the creators of Rails
+* Stimulus: An incredibly simple yet powerful JS framework by the creators of Rails.
-* "a Reflex": used to describe the full, round-trip life-cycle of a Sockpuppet operation, from client to server and back again
+* "a Reflex": Used to describe the full, round-trip life-cycle of a Sockpuppet operation, from client to server and back again
-* Reflex class: a python class that inherits from `sockpuppet.Reflex` and lives in your `reflexes` folder or `reflex.py`, this is where your Reflex actions are implemented.
+* Reflex class: A Python class that inherits from `sockpuppet.Reflex` and lives in your `reflexes` folder or `reflex.py`, this is where your Reflex actions are implemented.
-* Reflex action: a method in a Reflex class, called in response to activity in the browser.
+* Reflex action: A method in a Reflex class, called in response to activity in the browser.
 It has access to several special accessors containing all of the Reflex controller element's attributes
-* Reflex controller: a Stimulus controller that imports the StimulusReflex client library.
+* Reflex controller: A Stimulus controller that imports the StimulusReflex client library.
 It has a `stimulate` method for triggering Reflexes and like all Stimulus controllers, it's aware of the element it is attached to - as well as any Stimulus [targets](https://stimulusjs.org/reference/targets) in its DOM hierarchy
-* Reflex controller element: the DOM element upon which the `data-reflex` attribute is placed, which often has data attributes intended to be delivered to the server during a Reflex action
+* Reflex controller element: The DOM element upon which the `data-reflex` attribute is placed, which often has data attributes intended to be delivered to the server during a Reflex action

 ## Calling a Reflex